 *Note: International Students should apply as early as possible.
 Applications submitted too close to the deadline may not be approved for visas in time for admission, as the HAPI curriculum begins during the summer term.

-Prospective students should submit or arrange for the following items:
+M.S.
+Health and the Public Interest prospective students should submit or arrange for the following items:

 Submission of the electronic application form will activate your application to the Graduate School.
 All hard copy documents submitted in support of the application should be submitted according to the guidelines outlined in the sections below.
 Start your application!

 An academic statement of purpose should be prepared and submitted online with the application.
 The personal statement should address your intellectual interests, academic and professional objectives, and proposed topic(s) of graduate study.

 Please upload a pdf file of a 5-10 page writing sample.
 You may upload a file containing excerpts from multiple documents.

 M.S.
 Health and the Public Interest applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
 We consider these uploaded transcripts to be “unofficial” as they are submitted by the applicant.
 Transcripts from both degree and non-degree coursework provide the admissions committee a more complete picture of academic preparation for graduate study.
 Only transcripts that have been uploaded to the application by the student are required for the application review.
 Applicants who receive an offer of admission will be required at that time to submit official final transcripts (transcripts that have been submitted directly to Georgetown University by the institution) for verification prior to enrolling.
 Do not send electronic or paper copies of your official transcripts before receiving an offer of admission.